 - Often enjoy 50 to 58 facets based upon how they are cut.

-Princess cut diamonds as a diamond shape are highly regarded amongst the modern-day lovers who want to symbolise, encapsulate and display their 21st century love toward one another.
+Princess cut diamonds as a diamond shape are highly regarded amongst modern-day lovers who want to symbolize, encapsulate and display their 21st-century love toward one another.

 3. Oval Diamonds

 Smooth and silky is what an opulent diamond shape is all about.
 This lovingly timeless diamond engagement ring design nestles quite nicely into our top 10 list.

 - For an excellent diamond cut, go for a length to width ratio of 1.35 and 1.50.

 - The girdle, that is, the part of the stone which creates the outline, is recommended to be very thin or slightly thick for the best quality.